MicrosoftDocs/xamarin-docs/docs/ios/troubleshooting/mtouch-errors.md

 ### MT1108: Could not find developer tools for this XX (YY) device.

-A few operations from mtouch require the <tt>DeveloperDiskImage.dmg</tt> file to be present.
+A few operations from mtouch require the `DeveloperDiskImage.dmg` file to be present.
 This
-	file is part of Xcode and is usually located relative to the SDK that you are using to build against, in the <tt>Xcode.app/Contents/Developer/iPhoneOS.platform/DeviceSupport/VERSION/DeveloperDiskImage.dmg</tt>.
+	file is part of Xcode and is usually located relative to the SDK that you are using to build against, in the `Xcode.app/Contents/Developer/iPhoneOS.platform/DeviceSupport/VERSION/DeveloperDiskImage.dmg`.

 This error can happen either because you do not have a
 	DeveloperDiskImage.dmg that matches the device that you have